-5. When you are finished speaking from each of the voices, come back to the Aware Ego (yourself).
+5. When you are finished speaking from each of the voices, come back to your normal self.
 How do you feel about the other voices now?
 What is the overall message of the dream?

 Working with Nightmares and Disturbing Dreams

-Most people try not to think about their bad dreams.
+Most people try not to think about bad dreams.
 But nightmares can be some of the most helpful dreams because they grab our attention.
 It's like the unconscious mind is saying, "This is important, so don't forget!"

 Of course, when you wake up in the middle of the night with your heart pounding, it may be more important to calm your nervous system than to analyze the dream.
 My first aid for nightmares is tonglen.
 After a few rounds of deep breathing with tonglen, you may decide to go back to sleep and deal with the interpretation of the dream in the morning.
 Or you may want to record the dream on paper right now before you forget it.
 One way to deal with a nightmare is to rework the ending.
 Nightmares often end abruptly, and we are left with an anxious feeling of incompletion.
 I've reworked nightmares in two different ways.
 The first way is by actually putting myself back to sleep immediately with the intention of going back into the dream and doing things differently to achieve a positive outcome.
 Of course, this requires some skill, which I developed by practicing lucid dreaming.